AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 ---
-title: What is new in [!DNL Experience Manager] 6.5 service pack 8
+title: What is new in [!DNL Experience Manager] 6.5 Service Pack 8
-description: What's new in [!DNL Experience Manager] 6.5 service pack 8
+description: What's new in [!DNL Experience Manager] 6.5 Service Pack 8
 contentOwner: AK
 mini-toc-levels: 1
 ---

-# What's new in [!DNL Adobe Experience Manager] 6.5 service pack 8 {#aem-whats-new-service-pack}
+# What's new in [!DNL Adobe Experience Manager] 6.5 Service Pack 8 {#aem-whats-new-service-pack}

 ![Whats-new](assets/whatsnew.jpeg)

-[!DNL Adobe Experience Manager] 6.5 service packs provide new features, customer-requested enhancements, and performance, stability, and security improvements at quarterly intervals.
+[!DNL Adobe Experience Manager] 6.5 Service Packs provide new features, customer-requested enhancements, and performance, stability, and security improvements at quarterly intervals.
 The quarterly availability makes it easy to access and adopt new features and innovations.

-This article highlights the features included in the latest service pack, [key features included in the previous 6.5 service packs](#key-features-previous-service-packs), and the [key releases since the last service pack](#key-releases-since-last-sp) release.
+This article highlights the features included in the latest Service Pack, [key features included in the previous 6.5 Service Packs](#key-features-previous-service-packs), and the [key releases since the last Service Pack](#key-releases-since-last-sp) release.

 ## [!DNL Adobe Experience Manager Sites] {#aem-sites}